Local SEO expert Eric Strate relaunches his services with a new brand called #1 SEO

 With over half of the world's population using Google, it's essential for businesses to market their brand in front of the right audience. #1 SEO's team works closely with clients to ensure that their website ranks highly in search results, helping to generate high-value leads and improve visibility on GBP.

-When it comes to boosting your business to the top, choosing the right local SEO services is crucial.
-An effective internet strategy and using effective data science can help your business grow quickly, but picking the wrong consulting agency can cost you thousands of dollars.
+When it comes to boosting a business to the top, choosing the right local SEO services is crucial.
+An effective internet strategy and using effective data science can help a business grow quickly, but picking the wrong consulting agency can cost them thousands of dollars.
 The key is to focus on results over promises.
 The best digital marketing agencies will have a proven track record of ranking pages high in local searches, demonstrating their understanding of the complicated process of search engine marketing.

 Eric Strate, the owner of #1 SEO, believes in the company's mission to help businesses succeed online.
 With over a decade of marketing and search experience, a deep understanding of the Google algorithm, and a commitment to providing the best support experience, #1 SEO is the top choice for search engine optimization and digital agency services.

-Let #1 SEO help your business thrive online.
+#1 SEO helps any business thrive online.
 With their passion for SEO and commitment to their client's success, #1 SEO is the solution for effective search marketing.

 Learn more about #1 SEO at : https://1seo.pro/